selimslab/selimslab.github.io/_posts/2022-4-12-character.md

 ― Martin Luther King Jr.

-Never be afraid to raise your voice for honesty and truth and compassion against injustice and lying and greed.
-If people all over the world...would do this, it would change the earth.
+Never be afraid to raise your voice against injustice and lying and greed

-― William Faulkner

 Never be bullied into silence.
-Never allow yourself to be made a victim.
-Accept no one’s definition of your life; define yourself.

-## Dare to think for yourself

-We are searching for wisdom in books and talks.

-We seem to believe that other older, wiser, cooler people already sorted things out.
-It is not.

-Your own reflection on your latest anger will provide you more insight than some brilliant writing on anger.
+Use your judgement, for example your own reflection on your latest anger will provide you more insight than some brilliant writing on anger.

-Similar with the other emotions and human condition.

-You have already a lot of experience, your own life is full of insight.

-Trust yourself, you are more capable than you think

 Whoever fights monsters should see to it that in the process he does not become a monster.
 And if you gaze long enough into an abyss, the abyss will gaze back into you.

-## Dare to live

-Trust yourself.
-You know more than you think you do.

-Was Du erlebst, kann keine Macht der Welt Dir rauben.
-(What you have experienced, no power on earth can take from you.)

-Nothing is done without daring

-Live to the point of tears

 ## Humility